bmf-san/ggc/README.md

 - The `ggc` binary will be installed to `$GOBIN` (usually `$HOME/go/bin`).
 - If `$GOBIN` is in your `PATH`, you can use `ggc` from anywhere.
 - If not, add it to your `PATH`:

+> [!NOTE]
+> When using `go install`, you may get limited version info due to `ldflags` not working with `go install`.
+It is recommended to build with make build or use the install script or binaries.

 ```sh
 export PATH=$PATH:$(go env GOBIN)